1931 Indianapolis 500: Sunday May 24

 The second day of time trials was held on Sunday May 24.
 The track was for available for qualifying from 1 p.m. to 7:01 p.m. (sundown).
 Only two cars completed qualifying runs.
-One day after having his run disallowed, Billy Arnold put his car in the field at 116.080 mph. he became the fastest qualifier in the field.
+One day after having his run disallowed, Billy Arnold put his car in the field at 116.080 mph.
+He became the fastest qualifier in the field.

 During a practice run, the car of Floyd "Sparky" Sparks caught on fire down the backstretch, ignited from an oil or gasoline leak.
 Attempting to close off the fuel line, he hit the retaining wall in turn three.
 The car was badly burned.
 Sparks would not be able to qualify.

 Tony Gulotta was the only other driver to complete a qualifying attempt.
 Gulotta left the Bowes Seal Fast team and instead moved over to the Hunt Special entered by Ab Jenkins.
-Freddy Winnai took his old seat.
+Freddie Winnai took his old seat.
 Gulotta would have been fast enough for the second row, but as a second day qualifier, he would line up 19th on the grid.
 Lou Moore tried to qualify Pete DePaolo's Boyle Valve Special, but a broken clutch prevented the attempt.
 At the end of the day, the field was filled to 19 cars, with 21 spots remaining.